robinmordasiewicz/presentation/presentation.md

 ![AppStack Managed Kubernetes](./images/appstack-managed-kubernetes.png)

-An F5 Distributed Cloud instance can also be deployed as a managed kubernetes platform either as a virtual machine or onto bare metal.
-Appstack managed kubernetes is able to leverage high performance GPU in public cloud, or even when its deployed into hardware in remote locations or retail space.
-Computationally intensive containerized workloads running in Appstack managed kubernetes can leverage GPU's.
-One example is that many organizations are now purchasing and deploying tons of GPU for use with running privately available AI service which are running open source LLM's.
+  * An F5 Distributed Cloud instance can be deployed as a managed Kubernetes platform on both virtual machines and bare metal.
+Appstack-managed Kubernetes can utilize high-performance GPUs in public clouds or on-premises hardware in remote or retail locations.
+This enables computationally intensive containerized workloads to leverage GPUs, supporting the increasing trend of organizations deploying GPUs for private AI services running open-source Large Language Models (LLMs).

-  * The F5 Distributed Cloud Appstack Managed Kubernetes can be distributed across multiple physical or virtual locations.
-F5 fully manages the kubernetes stack, while the local Kubernetes administration remains the same, where an administrator can export a kubectl file, so the interaction with managed kubernetes does not change for devops teams, their existing workflows will continue to operate the same as long as they are given the kubectl authentication file.
+  * The F5 Distributed Cloud Appstack Managed Kubernetes can span multiple physical or virtual locations, with F5 managing the Kubernetes stack.
+Local Kubernetes administration stays consistent, allowing administrators to export a kubectl file.
+This ensures DevOps teams' interaction with managed Kubernetes and their existing workflows remain unchanged, provided they have the kubectl authentication file.

 ## Shift Left Security

 ![Shift Left Security](./images/shift-left-security.png)

-Shift Left is a practice intended to find and prevent defects early in the software delivery process.
-The idea is to improve quality by moving tasks to the left as early in the lifecycle as possible.
-Shift Left testing means testing earlier in the software development process, and this lends itself to adopting DevOps practices.
+  * Shift Left is a strategy aimed at identifying and mitigating defects early in the software delivery cycle by shifting tasks earlier in the lifecycle to enhance quality.
+This approach encourages early testing and supports the adoption of DevOps practices.

 ### GitOps SDLC

 ![GitOps SDLC](./images/SDLC.png)

-* A GitOps workflow for shift-left security integrates automated security measures early in the development lifecycle by managing infrastructure and application configurations as code in Git.
-An important aspect to having multiple developers is the ability to create multiple namespaces.
-Typically a namespace might be used to create departmental separation of resources, but its often used in the devlopement lifecycle.
-When a developer creates new feature branch in Git, and automation can be associated that will create a namespace of the same name as the git feature branch, and then all the CICD automated testing can run against the devlopement namespace, and when the pull request is approved, the automation will then destroy the git development branch as well as destroying the development namespace in F5 Distributed Cloud.
+  * A GitOps workflow with shift-left security automates security integration early in the development lifecycle by treating infrastructure and app configurations as code in Git.
+This approach facilitates collaboration among developers by enabling the creation of multiple namespaces, often used for departmental resource separation or throughout the development process.
+For instance, when a developer initiates a new feature branch in Git, automation can generate a corresponding namespace.
+This allows CI/CD testing to occur within this development namespace.
+Upon pull request approval, the automation will remove both the Git development branch and its associated namespace in F5 Distributed Cloud.

 ### Infrastructure as Code

 ![Infrastructure as Code](./images/terraform-provider.png)

-The F5 Distributed Cloud platform can be automated using the REST API, either directly using the RBAC enforced token authentication.
-Tokens can be incorporated into existing CICD pipelines.
-There are official F5 Github repositories with terraform examples for creating infrastructure as code.
+  * The F5 Distributed Cloud platform supports automation via the REST API with RBAC-enforced token authentication, allowing for integration into existing CI/CD pipelines.
+Official F5 GitHub repositories provide Terraform examples for infrastructure as code.

 ### CLI vesctl